programmerraja/MyBlog/content/notes/2024/AI.md

 **Lemmatization** is the process of reducing words to their base or dictionary form (lemma) by considering the context and morphological analysis, such as converting "running" to "run" and "better" to "good".

+lib that used for above nltk, spacy in python

 https://www.tensorflow.org/text/tutorials/word2vec